 Net profit will be = Rs. ((1 million + 0.5 million) – 1.2 million)/1.5 million * 100 = 3%

 That means you pocketed 3 paise for every rupee of sales.

-Now, your restaurant profit margin gets affected by a slight change or an unexpected event.
+Now, your restaurant profit margins get affected by a slight change or an unexpected event.
 For instance, the price of food grains or rent can affect your margins noticeably.
 The only way you can increase your restaurant profits is to increase sales without simultaneously increasing your operating expenses.
 The first thing you need to do is to keep a track on all the running expenses of your restaurant.
-Then you can take steps to reduce costs and increase your margins.
+Then you can take steps to reduce costs and increase your restaurant profit margins.